Understanding Your SOC 2 Report

 The Report Structure: What's Required vs Informational

 Most readers focus on the wrong parts.
-The thirty pages of detailed testing and appendices are the evidence the auditor used but they're not what customers care about.
-They're the auditor's working file—documentation that proves they did thorough testing.
+The thirty pages of detailed testing and appendices are the evidence the auditor used, but they're not what customers care about.
+They're the auditor's working file — documentation that proves they did thorough testing.
 Your customers aren't auditors.
 They're looking for the executive summary.
 The auditor's opinion and management's description are the key sections.
-The evaluation findings tell you whether the auditor found exceptions—specific instances where a control didn't work as described.
+The evaluation findings tell you whether the auditor found exceptions — specific instances where a control didn't work as described.
 That's where you should focus most of your attention.

-A Type 1 report is shorter, maybe twenty to thirty pages total, because there's no multi-month observation period to document.
+A Type 1 report is shorter, typically twenty to thirty pages total, because there's no multi-month observation period to document.
 The structure is similar but with less detail.
 The key sections remain the same: opinion, management's description, findings.
-When you're reading the report, skim the opinion and summary first to get the overall result.
+When reading the report, skim the opinion and summary first to get the overall result.
 Then read management's description carefully because that's the control narrative you're putting out into the world.
 Then read the findings section to understand what the auditor actually found.
 Everything after that is supporting detail that you don't need to understand unless you're diving into a specific control or exception.

 The Auditor's Opinion and What It Actually Means

 The opinion statement is usually a paragraph or two of boilerplate language that ends with the specific verdict.
 Don't get lost in the legalese about auditing standards and what "suitable design" means.
 The important part is whether it says unmodified, qualified, or something else.
 If it says unmodified, you're clean.
 If it says qualified, look at the exceptions section to see what failed.
-If it says adverse, you're not done yet and you need to have a serious conversation with your auditor about remediation.
+If it says adverse, you're not done yet and you need a serious conversation with your auditor about remediation.

-The opinion statement itself is where the auditor is certifying, to the best of their professional judgment, that they've tested your controls and reached a conclusion.
+The opinion statement is where the auditor is certifying, to the best of their professional judgment, that they've tested your controls and reached a conclusion.
 Customers read this sentence more than they read anything else in the report.
 An unmodified opinion makes the sale easier.
 A qualified opinion with minor exceptions might slow things down but doesn't usually kill the deal.
 An adverse opinion shuts you down until you've fixed the problems.

 Management's Description vs the Auditor's Findings

-This is critical: management's description is what you claimed about your controls.
+Management's description is what you claimed about your controls.
 The auditor's findings are what the auditor actually found when they tested your controls.
 These should match perfectly if everything is working.
 If they don't match, that's an exception.

 Read management's description carefully because that's what you're putting out into the world about your controls.
-Make sure it's accurate and make sure it's specific to your environment.
+Make sure it's accurate and specific to your environment.
 A generic management description that could apply to any company is less valuable than one that specifically describes how you do things.
-Instead of "we maintain access controls," something like "we enforce role-based access control through Active Directory, we require MFA for all privileged accounts and for all remote access, and we perform quarterly access reviews where we verify that every user has only the access they need for their current role" is much stronger.
+Instead of "we maintain access controls," a description like "we enforce role-based access control through Active Directory, we require MFA for all privileged accounts and for all remote access, and we perform quarterly access reviews where we verify that every user has only the access they need for their current role" is much stronger.
 It shows the auditor understood your actual environment.

 The auditor's findings section breaks down the testing results by control or by Trust Service Criterion depending on the report's structure.
 Read this section to understand exactly what the auditor tested and what they found.
 If there are exceptions, they'll be clearly called out.
 You'll see something like "Exception: Access Review Q4 Timing" followed by a description of what the auditor expected and what they actually found.